mark-rossiter/mark-rossiter/README.md

-Hi, I am Mark
+# Hi, I'm Mark
 -------------

-### My job title is
+## What I do
-Customer Accessibility Lead @ AXA UK
+I'm the Customer Accessibility Lead @ AXA UK.
+I am not an engineer.

-### I am currently...
-Drinking water

-### What I dream of at night
-Good user experiences for everyone.

-### What I do in my free time
-Use "One Piece" to brainwash my children.
+My goal is to help make the internet more accessible for all people - I believe that equitable experiences on the internet should be a standard maintained across the world.

-### You can reach me via...
+## You can reach me via...
 [My linkedin page](https://www.linkedin.com/in/mrmarkrossiter/)

+Please reach out if you want to learn more about the strategy I created at AXA UK and what work we are doing for our customers.